rozariyomartin/L3m0nCTF2025-Writeups/Forensics/LayersOfTrust/Readme.md

 The body of this email explicitly defines the cryptographic logic used to derive the decryption key.

-## Step 3 — Extract and Analyze the Logo Image
+## Analysis Phase 4 — Metadata-Based Key Material Discovery

 The outer email embeds an image (``logo.png``) as base64.